 Breastfeeding beyond your baby’s first birthday is usually referred to as extended breastfeeding.
 But let’s just call it continued breastfeeding and acknowledge it as a child’s normal and natural breastfeeding term.
 Weaning begins when your baby starts reducing his daily number of feeds, towards his natural progression of ceasing breastfeeding.
-The reality is that babies wean when they’re ready to and for some this is well after their first or second birthday.
+So are there any disadvantages of breastfeeding after 1 year?
+The reality is, babies wean when they’re ready to and for some, this is well after their first or second birthday.

 And it’s okay.
 It’s normal.

-The World Health Organisation recommends exclusive breastfeeding for baby’s first 6 months and then to continue breastfeeding for 2 years and beyond.
+The World Health Organisation recommends exclusive breastfeeding for a baby’s first six months and then continuing breastfeeding for 2 years and beyond.
 The health benefits of breastfeeding in the first 12 months are very well documented.
 But what happens to the quality of breast milk after your little one’s first birthday?
 Do the nutritional content and immune factors have use-by dates?
 Absolutely not!
 No matter how long you and your little one continue to breastfeed the nutritional, immunological and developmental benefits remain.

-The idea that continued breastfeeding causes a lack of self confidence in children is just not true.
-In fact the opposite is true.
-Research shows the secure bond with mum instills confidence, independence and a greater ability to make close friendships when babies are free to move into childhood at their own pace.
+The idea that continued breastfeeding causes a lack of self-confidence in children is just not true.
+In fact, the opposite is true.
+Research shows the secure bond with mum instils confidence, independence and a greater ability to make close friendships when babies are free to move into childhood at their own pace.
 Continued breastfeeding helps babies cope with the many changes that occur throughout childhood and helps them learn to calm their fears and frustrations later in life.
-The natural weaning time is different for each child but weaning from breastfeeding before they are developmentally ready may be the cause of them to be clingy and “too attached”.
+The natural weaning time is different for each child but weaning from breastfeeding before they are developmentally ready may be the cause of them being clingy and “too attached”.

 For as long as your little one continues to breastfeed your milk will continue to provide significant nutrition and immunity factors.
-What’s more is that the composition of your breast milk continually changes to meet his developing needs.
-In fact in baby’s second year just 448ml a day of breastmilk alone will provide:
+What’s more, is that the composition of your breast milk continually changes to meet his developing needs.
+In fact in a baby’s second year, just 448ml a day of breastmilk alone will provide:

 29% of energy requirements